-Natural landscaping is describing how we see working in the environment, to enhance a space for amenity use whilst considering what is best for retaining & restoring nature at the same time.
+Natural landscaping is describing how we see working in the environment when enhancing a space for amenity use; whilst considering what is best for retaining as much natural habitat at the same time.

 For example, when thinning a woodland for biodiversity reasons, you may have a slope that turns to mud in winter and hard to traverse.
-We can use the wood we felled to either border a path to fill in and straighten or create woodland steps.
+We can use the wood we felled to either border a path, fill in and level up or create woodland steps.
 This would be entirely natural hardwood, no treatments.
 Whilst ground deadwood is an essential component of a woodland ecosystem, why not put it to good use!

 Our work can include but not limited to:-